What Level Of Organization Is Blood: Complete Guide

 Q: Is blood considered a tissue or a fluid?

 A: Biologically, blood is classified as a connective tissue because it has cells suspended in an extracellular matrix (plasma).
-It’s a fluid, but its organization fits tissue criteria Simple as that..
+It’s a fluid, but its organization fits tissue criteria.

 Q: Why do we call plasma “extracellular fluid” if blood is a tissue?

-A: Plasma is the extracellular component of the blood tissue, analogous to the interstitial fluid that surrounds cells in other tissues That's the part that actually makes a difference..
+A: Plasma is the extracellular component of the blood tissue, analogous to the interstitial fluid that surrounds cells in other tissues Which is the point..

 Q: How does hematocrit affect blood’s classification?

 A: Hematocrit measures the proportion of cells in blood.
-High hematocrit increases viscosity, highlighting the solid‑phase (cellular) contribution typical of tissues.
+High hematocrit increases viscosity, highlighting the solid‑phase (cellular) contribution typical of tissues It's one of those things that adds up..

 Q: Do plants have “blood”?